MarcL/AmazonProductAPI/README.md

 	…
 ```

+The different data transformation types are defined as follows.
+Feel free to raise an issue if you'd like the data transforming to a new type.

+* **xml** - (Default) returns data as SimpleXML nodes.
+* **array** - Returns data as PHP arrays and objects.
+* **simple** - Returns data as simplified arrays and doesn't contain all API data.
+Use this if you just need prices, title and images.
+* **json** - Returns data as a JSON string.
+Use this for returning from a server API endpoint.

 ## TODO

 * Need to make the simplified data less hardcoded!
-* Make this a Composer package
-* Add unit tests

 ## Thanks

-This library uses code based on [AWS API authentication For PHP](http://randomdrake.com/2009/07/27/amazon-aws-api-rest-authentication-for-php-5/) by [David Drake](https://github.com/randomdrake).
+This library uses code based on [AWS API authentication For PHP](http://randomdrake.com/2009/07/27/amazon-aws-api-rest-authentication-for-php-5/) by [David Drake](https://github.com/randomdrake) but has been mostly rewritten.

 ## LICENSE